Leida Rammo: Personal life and death

 Leida Rammo was married to journalist Avo Lorents, who died in 1986.
 The couple have one child; a daughter named Kai.
 She was a grandmother and great-grandmother.
 Rammo had been an outspoken atheist since she was a young girl.

 Rammo's eyesight diminished in her later years and she spent much of her time reading at the library for the blind.
 Her daughter often kept her company and read to her as well.

 Rammo died of natural causes on 23 July 2020, aged 96.
-She was buried at Pärnamäe Cemetery in the Pirita district of Tallinn in 28 July.
+She was buried at Pärnamäe Cemetery in the Pirita district of Tallinn on 28 July.